Phobetor/rabbitmq-supervisor-bundle/README.md

 ## In a nutshell | tl;dr

-If you use `php-amqplib/rabbitmq-bundle` to handle the communication with RabbitMQ, just add this bundle and run
+If you use `php-amqplib/rabbitmq-bundle` to handle the communication with RabbitMQ, just install [supervisor](http://supervisord.org/), add this bundle and run
 ```sh
 $ app/console rabbitmq-supervisor:rebuild
 ```